 Borrowings under the Senior Secured Credit Facility bear interest at a variable rate based on, at the Company's option, either the SOFR or an alternative base rate (both as defined in the Senior Secured Credit Facility), or the appropriate SOFR benchmark for non-U.S. dollar borrowings, plus, in each case, an applicable margin that is based on the Company's leverage ratio (as defined in the Senior Secured Credit Facility).
 Interest is payable quarterly for base rate loans, but the Company has the option to pay interest on a more frequent, or less frequent, basis for SOFR-based loans.
 The applicable margin was 2.75% plus a 10 basis point credit spread adjustment for SOFR-based loans and 1.75% for base rate loans as of December 30, 2023.
-During the Extended Covenant Relief Period, the applicable margin ranges from a maximum of 2.75% in the case of SOFR-based loans and 1.75% in the case of base rate loans if the Company's leverage ratio is greater than or equal to 5.50 to 1.00, and steps down in varying increments to a minimum of 1.25% in the case of SOFR-based loans and 0.25% in the case of base rate loans if the Company's leverage from a maximum of 1.75% in the case of soft.
-The Extended Covenant Relief Period has ended, the applicable margin will range from a maximum of 1.75% in the case of SOFR-based loans and 0.75% in the case of base rate loans if the Company's leverage ratio is greater than or equal to 4.50 to 1.00, and steps down in varying increments to a minimum of 1.00% in the case of base rate loans and 0.00% in the case of base rate loans if the Company's leverage ratio is less than 2.25 to 1.00.
+During the Extended Covenant Relief Period, the applicable margin ranges from a maximum of 2.75% in the case of SOFR-based loans and 1.75% in the case of base rate loans if the Company's leverage ratio is greater than or equal to 5.50 to 1.00, and steps down in varying increments to a minimum of 1.25% in the case of SOFR-based loans and 0.25% in the case of base rate loans if the Company's leverage form a maximum of 2.75% in the case of base rate loans if the Company's leverage ratio is greater than or equal to 5.50 to 1.00, and steps down in varying increments to a minimum of 1.25% in the case of SOFR-based loans and 0.75% in the case of base rate loans if the Company's leverage ratio is less than 2.25 to 1.00.
+After the Extended Covenant Relief Period has ended, the applicable margin will range from a maximum of 1.75% in the case of SOFR-based loans and 0.75% in the case of base rate loans if the Company's leverage ratio is greater than or equal to 4.50 to 1.00, and steps down in varying increments to a minimum of 1.00% in the case of base rate loans and 0.00% in the case of base rate loans if the Company's leverage ratio is less than 2.25 to 1.00.

 The commitment fee for the unused portion of the Revolving Loan Facility, which is based on the Company's leverage ratio (as defined in the Senior Secured Credit Facility, as amended), was 0.425% as of December 30, 2023.
-During the Extended Covenant Relief Period, the commitment fee ranges from a maximum of 0.425% if the Company's leverage ratio is greater than or equal to 5.50 to 1.00, and steps down in varying increments to a minimum of 0.175% if the Company's leverage from a maximum of 0.25% if the Company's leverage from a maximum of 0.25% if the Company's leverage ratio is greater than or equal to 4.50 to 1.00, and steps down in varying increments to a minimum of 0.15% if the Company's leverage ratio is greater than or equal to 4.50 to 1.00, and steps down in varying increments to a minimum of 0.15% if the Company's leverage ratio is less than 2.25 to 1.00.
+During the Extended Covenant Relief Period, the commitment fee ranges from a maximum of 0.425% if the Company's leverage ratio is greater than or equal to 5.50 to 1.00, and steps down in varying increments to a minimum of 0.175% if the Company's leverage ratio is less than 2.25 to 1.00.
+After the Extended Covenant Relief Period has ended, the commitment fee will range from a maximum of 0.25% if the Company's leverage ratio is greater than or equal to 4.50 to 1.00, and steps down in varying increments to a minimum of 0.15% if the Company's leverage ratio is greater than or equal to 4.50 to 1.00, and steps down in varying increments to a minimum of 0.15% if the Company's leverage ratio is greater than or equal to 4.50 to 1.00.